 Teachers, principals and educational assistants may apply for Horizon, a competitive award which grants awards of between $1,500 (single classroom) and $5,000 (team approach, including multiple schools).
 Submission areas are limited to: STEM (science, technology, engineering, math), Fine Arts and Literacy.
 Key criteria includes: Number of students served, impact, innovation.
 Horizon is a “blind” grant, meaning submissions are judged by members of the Foundation Board and other community members without identifying school markers.
-Requests for proposals open for the Fall Cycle on Oct.
-3, 2014, and conclude on Oct.
-31. Implementation is expected in the ensuing semester.
+Requests for proposals for the Spring Cycle open Monday, Feb.
+9 , and conclude on March 6.
+Implementation is expected in the ensuing semester.
 A spring cycle for Horizon will open in early February.
 Learn more ›

 School principals or department-level directors may submit proposals in a competitive process for up to $20,000.
 Ideas that promote innovative school-level programs designed to advance student achievement are preferred.
 Requests for proposals will be announced in December.
 The awards are judged by members of the Foundation Board.
 Learn more ›